Nursing home negligence law in Oklahoma

 - Drug overdose or injury from incorrect medication (or dosage)

 - Exposure from wandering off the grounds due to a lack of supervision

 If you arrive to visit your loved one and you’re denied visitation (during regular visiting hours), or if the staff won’t allow you to be alone with your loved one, these could be signs that they have something to hide.
 A situation like this is best handled by an experienced nursing home abuse lawyer.

 Meet our Oklahoma Nursing Home Abuse Attorneys

-At McIntyre Law, we understand the indignities of elder abuse.
+The nursing home abuse attorneys at McIntyre Law understand the indignities of elder abuse.
 That’s why we’re committed to giving you the best legal representation possible and won’t rest until you get justice.